Worldly Product Impact Calculator Methodology

 Product Impact Calculator Overview

-The Product Impact Calculator includes Scope 3:
+The Product Impact Calculator (PIC) includes Scope 3:

-- Category 4 - Upstream Transportation and Distribution
+- Category 4 - Upstream Transportation

-- Category 9 - Downstream Transportation and Distribution
+- Category 9 - Downstream Transportation

-- Category 11 - Use of Sold Products
+- Category 11 - Product Use

-- Category 12 - End of Life (Product and Packaging)
+- Category 12 - End of Life (EOL)

 The basic version of our model uses the average-data method for calculating Scope 3, Category 1 as described in the Scope 3 Calculation Guidance.1 Within the tool, we also give users the ability to move to a blended approach that substitutes generic data for primary data (moving them to the hybrid data method) for the Scope 3 Category 1 inputs that are described in detail below.